Innovative Design at USC

 Creative Education

-Beyond client work, we built a culture of mentorship and shared learning.
+A culture of mentorship and shared learning.

 Outcome & Impact